zama-ai/fhevm-react-template/README.md

 # FHEVM React Template + Universal SDK

-This repository contains the original FHEVM React Template enhanced with a **Universal FHEVM SDK** created by **mk83** for the Zama Developer Program Bounty Track - October 2025.
+This repository contains the original FHEVM React Template enhanced with a **Universal FHEVM SDK** created by **mk83** for building privacy-preserving dApps with FHEVM.

 ## 🚀 What's New: Universal FHEVM SDK